hanamichi77777/WebDriver-BiDi-for-SeleniumVBA/README.md

 ## Discovery Log

-The Discovery Log is designed for third-party SPA sites where the automation code cannot access an internal "ready" or "completed" flag.
+The Discovery Log is designed for third-party SPA sites where the automation code cannot access an internal “ready” or “completed” flag.

-It records network responses, DOM mutation bursts, suppressed background noise, and stability margins such as `slackMs`.
+It records network responses, DOM mutation bursts, suppressed background noise, and stability margins such as slackMs.

 This makes it easier to determine which requests should be tracked, which requests should be ignored, which resources may be safely blocked, and whether the current wait thresholds are appropriate for the target site.

+The structured log can also be provided to an AI assistant for analysis.
+By examining the sequence and timing of network activity, DOM updates, and stability decisions, the AI can help identify likely completion signals, recommend suitable network or content signals to arm, suggest noise-filtering or resource-blocking rules, and propose adjustments to the wait strategy.

 In other words, the Discovery Log is not just an execution log.
-It is a diagnostic tool for discovering what should be waited for when automating unknown third-party SPAs.
+It is a diagnostic tool for discovering what should be waited for—and for helping AI devise practical synchronization solutions—when automating unknown third-party SPAs.

 ## Validation Benchmark